Leaving Canada (emigrants)

 - the date you leave Canada;

 - the date your spouse or common-law partner and dependants leave Canada; or

-- the date you become a resident of the country to which you are immigrating.
+- the date you become a resident of the country you settle in.

-If you lived in another country before living in Canada and you are leaving Canada to re-establish a residence in the other country, you usually become a non-resident on the date you leave Canada.
+If you lived in another country before living in Canada and you leave Canada to resettle in that country, you usually become a non-resident on the date you leave Canada.
 This applies even if your spouse or common-law partner temporarily stays in Canada to dispose of your home.

 Do you have to file a tax return?

-- want to receive a refund because you paid too much tax in the tax year.
+- you want to receive a refund because you paid too much tax in the tax year.